RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page2.md

 ```
 <br/>
 :::note
-If a main.py file was not generated, you can make a new one by right clicking on the project name and selecting “New > Python File”.
+If a main.py file was not generated, you can make a new one by right clicking on the project name and selecting "New > Python File".
 This is for both Windows and Mac.
 <img src="/img/CDE/Python_setup_installation_1.png" width="650px"/>
 :::